simulanis-dev-yokesh-j/Unity-MCP-2o/README.md

 # Add custom `tool`

 > ⚠️ Not yet supported.
 There is a blocker issue in `csharp-sdk` for MCP server.
 Waiting for solution.
-> Please vote up for [this issue](https://github.com/modelcontextprotocol/csharp-sdk/discussions/301) to bring more attention to it.
+> Please vote up for [this issue](https://github.com/modelcontextprotocol/csharp-sdk/discussions/301) and [this](https://github.com/modelcontextprotocol/csharp-sdk/issues/335) to bring more attention to it.
 The custom tool is dependent on it.

 Unity-MCP is designed to support custom `tool` development by project owner.
 MCP server takes data from Unity plugin and exposes it to a Client.
 So anyone in the MCP communication chain would receive the information about a new `tool`.
 Which LLM may decide to call at some point.